shaiss/CodeSorcerer/docs/plugin_format.md

 1. Plugin ID must be unique across all plugins
 2. Plugin ID must be lowercase with underscores
-3. Max points must be between 1 and 10
+3. Max points must be a positive integer between 1 and 100
 4. Prompt file must exist and be accessible
 5. Include/exclude patterns must be valid regex